pmichali/django-xpower/README.md

     Cross-Origin-Opener-Policy: same-origin

 ## Version History
  * 0.2.0 Updated for newer Django version (5.0).
-Using Poetry for version control
+Using Poetry for version control, and newer packaging
  * 0.1.0 Initial release